Blog

 Step 3: Contact a Licensed HVAC Professional

-Step 4: Contact Local HEAP Office (If Applicable)
+Step 4: Contact Local HEAP Office if Applicable

-• 2–4 hours without heat: often manageable
+• 2–4 hours without heat may remain manageable

-• 24 hours: high probability of damage
+• 24 hours creates high probability of damage

-Key considerations include:
+Important considerations include:

 • Tenant safety obligations

-• Insurance coverage conditions
+• Insurance documentation

-• Coordination with licensed professionals
+• Coordination with licensed contractors

-Risk reduction strategies include:
+Risk-reduction strategies include:

-• Annual system inspections
+• Annual HVAC inspections

-• Combustion and safety testing
+• Combustion safety testing

 • Fuel-supply planning